Maps4HTML/MapML-Specification/README.md

 Maps on the Web have evolved significantly over the years.
 Yet in all that time, maps and the mapping community have not become significant contributors to the Web standards community.
 There are many reasons for this, but it is possible that one major cause is due to the lack of a common Web format for maps.

-MapML aims to be a simple format which strictly relies on existing Web standards and best practices with special emphasis on URLs and simple hypertext for state transitions.
-This should enable the convergence of modern Web mapping into the main stream of Web standards.
+MapML aims to be a simple format which strictly relies on existing Web standards and best practices with special emphasis on URLs and simple hypertext for state transitions, and standard styling techniques.
+The objective is to enable the convergence of modern Web mapping into the main stream of Web standards, to the mutual benefit of both the web and mapping communities.

 ## Maps4HTML Community Group